-Are your tired of hearing your children say, “I'm bored”?
+Are your tired to hear your children say, “I'm bored”?
 Trying to limit their time with TV and video games?
-Wondering how to make sure they are prepared for a new school year?
-During summer breaks, you may be wondering how to keep your kids occupied without the structure of school, homework, sports and other after-school activities.
-Here are three tips for whipping your family's summer into shape (and having fun while doing it!).
+Wondering how to make sure they are prepared for a new school year in the fall?
+Now that summer vacation is underway, you may be left wondering how to keep your kids occupied without the structure of school, homework, sports, and other after-school activities.
+Here are three tips for whipping your family's summer into shape (and having fun while you do it!).

 Go out and about